 Have you experienced adverse effects of employment discrimination or workplace harassment?
 The legal team at Marie A. Mattox, P.A., will invoke those legal protections in pursuit of justice for you.
-Our Tallahassee employment law attorneys have successfully sued employers in state and federal courts of Florida and Georgia for committing or condoning discriminatory treatment of workers.
+Our Tallahassee employment law attorneys have successfully sued employers in state and federal courts of Florida and Georgia for committing or condoning the discriminatory treatment of workers.

 Contact us today for a case evaluation.
-We will explain your rights and options, and pursue your monetary compensation or other legal remedy.
+We will explain your rights and options, and pursue your monetary compensation or another legal remedy.
 We represent women and men across North Florida and South Georgia.

-Employment Discrimination Claims in Tallahassee and Beyond
+Our Firm Brings Employment Discrimination Claims In Tallahassee And Beyond

-Employment discrimination takes many forms, including unequal treatment in hiring, layoffs, job duties, promotions, disciplinary actions and termination.
+Employment discrimination takes many forms, including unequal treatment in hiring, layoffs, job duties, promotions, disciplinary actions, and termination.

 Employer retaliation is also actionable, such as a worker who is disciplined after complaining about a racist supervisor or a woman who is terminated after reporting sexual harassment.

 Experienced Employee Rights Advocates

 Our lawyers can determine if you have grounds to sue for discrimination, harassment or wrongful termination.
 We will explain your rights and the process of bringing a claim through the federal Equal Employment Opportunity Commission (EEOC) or the Florida Commission on Human Relations (FCHR).

 Founding attorney Marie Mattox and her associates will fight for full damages for the economic losses as well as the psychological harm.
 Ms. Mattox has practiced in discrimination litigation for more than 20 years, with notable settlements, verdicts and rulings in a wide range of cases.